Charles E W Bean, Diaries, AWM38 3DRL 606/15/1 - August 1915 - Part 1

 telescope at about 400yds.
 The earth

-flicked me over ( he saw me making the
+flicked over me (he saw me making the

 loophole).
-I can't help thinking this ws
+I cant help thinking this ws

-l trench I saw our men get into at
+/ trench I saw our men get into at

-same time as I saw T's getting out of the
+same time as I saw Ts getting out of the

-tower end of it.
+lower end of it.
 Later one cd see either

-our men rushing it.
+our men rushing it.xxxxx

 & later still Turks creeping into the

-This was an order began by which
+This was an order begun by which

 Gen. Russell began to write